valentin2105/Kubernetes-Saltstack/README.md

 ## Deployment

 To deploy your Kubernetes cluster using this Salt-recipe, you first need to setup your Saltstack Master/Minion.
-You can use [Salt-Bootstrap](https://docs.saltstack.com/en/stage/topics/tutorials/salt_bootstrap.html) to enhance the process.
+You can use [Salt-Bootstrap](https://docs.saltstack.com/en/stage/topics/tutorials/salt_bootstrap.html) or [Salt-Cloud](https://docs.saltstack.com/en/latest/topics/cloud/) to enhance the process.

 The configuration is done to use the Salt-Master as the Kubernetes-Master but you can separate them if needed but the `post_install/script.sh` requiere `kubectl` and access to the `pillar` files.